Mylab6/BasicUnityProceduralTileGen/README.md

 # BasicUnityProceduralTileGen
 Very basic unity procedural title gen

-Insurctions , clone the repo and open up BreakieWall in the Assets folder.
-I wanted to see if I could make a breakable wall effect, but simply switch the'Tower' prefab refrenced  in the TileGen object to a different block.
+#Updated for 2020.2 ! , now uses:
+"com.unity.ai.navigation.components": "https://github.com/Unity-Technologies/NavMeshComponents.git#package",

-To check out some basic nav in procedually generated maps, use the 'Nav_Fixed' scene .
+If the project breaks try going to package manager , then in project.
+Click NavMesh Components , and then import the samples To check out some basic nav in procedurally generated maps, use the 'Nav_Fixed' scene .
 Advancedlab is where I'm doing most of my work right now.
 So this is a bruteforce way of of doing it, I'm not combining meshes or anything like that.
 In general I'd suggest against going above 100x100, the system still works , but Unity's editor can really start to slow down( it crashed hard for me at 1000x1000 .

 Right now I'm looking to make a small tower defense game with this tool, but I could see it being a good foundation for a ton of small projects .